qlands/elasticfeeds/README.rst

 A few months ago, I started to work on a social media platform in Python with Pyramid and I had to get my hands into handling activity feeds.
 After searching the internet for possible Python frameworks, I realized that those well maintained (`Django Activity Stream <https://django-activity-stream.readthedocs.io/en/latest/index.html>`_ and `Stream Framework <https://github.com/tschellenbach/Stream-Framework>`_) were very oriented to Django (which I hate).
 Furthermore, both frameworks use asynchronous tasks to perform “fan-out on write” operations which I think is an overkill if you consider a user like @katyperry with 107,805,373 followers.

 Later, I encounter a post in StackOverflow on "`Creating a SOLR index for activity stream or newsfeed <https://stackoverflow.com/questions/44468264/creating-a-solr-index-for-activity-stream-or-newsfeed#comment91900926_44468264>`_" which attached a presentation on "`A news feed with ElasticSearch <http://www.quentinsuire.com/presentations/a-news-feed-with-elasticsearch/#/>`_".
 The authors explain how to use `ElasticSearch <https://www.elastic.co/products/elasticsearch>`_ to create “fan-out on read” by “Storing atomic news and compose a news feed at the query time”.
-Fan-out on read vs fan-out on write, some more reading pointed me to a `presentation <https://www.infoq.com/presentations/Facebook-Software-Stack>`_ by Aditya Agarwal where he hints how FaceBook performs fan-out on read by storing actions per user in leaf servers then an aggregator pulls and aggregates the actions of my friends by their ids.
-So “fan-out on read” was the way to go.

 After some trial and error, I managed to have feeds in ElasticSearch and perform fan-out on reads.
 ElasticSearch is incredible fast even with aggregation operations.
 The presentation on ElasticSearch talks about 40 milliseconds with 140 million of feeds with a 3 nodes.
 ElasticSearch is scalable which helps if you want to start small e.g., 1 node and progressively add more on demand.